-CUET Mathematics exam 2026 will likely be conducted in the second week of May 2026 in CBT Mode.
-Candidates preparing for the Mathematics/ Applied Mathematics exam must check this article to learn about the CUET 2026 Mathematics Syllabus, exam pattern, important chapters, previous years' question papers, and preparation books.
+CUET Mathematics 2026 will be conducted in May in CBT Mode.
+Candidates preparing for the Mathematics/ Applied Mathematics exam must check this article to learn about the CUET 2026 Mathematics Syllabus, exam pattern, important chapters, previous years' papers, and preparation books.

-CUET 2026 Mathematics Syllabus: NTA releases the CUET Mathematics Syllabus on its official website - cuet.nta.nic.in.
-Candidates preparing for the CUET exam for UG admissions for the academic cycle 2026-2027 must thoroughly familiarize themselves with the CUET UG 2026 syllabus.
+NTA has released the CUET Mathematics Syllabus on its official website.
+Candidates preparing for the CUET for UG admissions for the academic cycle 2026-2027 must thoroughly familiarize themselves with the CUET syllabus.
 Mathematics/Applied Mathematics is one top three CUET domain subjects, and according to the National Testing Agency, the CUET Mathematics question paper includes 50 questions.
-The candidates are required to attempt all questions within 60 minutes.
+The candidates appearing for CUET are required to attempt all questions within 60 minutes.
 Read this article to get the direct link to download the CUET Mathematics Syllabus PDF.
+NTA has made a few changes in syllabus.

-National Testing Agency is expected to conduct CUET 2026 exam for mathematics in the second week of May 2026 in Computer Based Test mode.
-Candidates who will register for the CUET 2026 exam on or before the last date will be eligible to appear for the exam.
+National Testing Agency will administer mathematics exam between May 11 and May 31, 2026, in Computer Based Test mode.
+Candidates who will fill CUET application form 2026 on or before January 30, 2026, will be eligible to appear for the exam.
+The registration forms were released on January 03, 2026 at cuet.nta.nic.in.
 Check out the article for detailed information on the CUET mathematics exam.

 - CUET 2026 Mathematics Syllabus: Highlights